LLM-PBE: Assessing Data Privacy in Large Language Models: Leakage of Training Data

 \subsection{Effect of Data Characteristics}

 We conduct experiments to study the effect of different data characteristics including 1) data length, 2) position of private data, 3) data type, and 4) pretraining data size.

 \tb{Data type.} To investigate the effect of data type on privacy risks, we use DEAs with ECHR dataset on Llama-2 7b~\cite{touvron2023llama}, which includes different types of PII types including name, location, and date.
-The results are shown in Figure~\ref{fig:dea_type_position}.
-The proportions of samples of name, location, and date are 43.9\%, 9.7\%, and 46.4\%, respectively.
-From the figure, it is evident that text data (i.e., name and position) is more susceptible to leakage than digit data (i.e., date).
-The contextual richness of text data in training sets facilitates easier learning and recall by the model.
-This rich context offers numerous `hooks' for the model to engage with, unlike the more isolated and context-free nature of digit data, enhancing the model's propensity to retain and subsequently leak textual information.
+To ensure a fair comparison, we filter the ECHR dataset to include prompts with PIIs that only appear once.
+This filtered version is then used for DEAs.
+The proportions of samples of name, location, and date are 25.8\%, 4.0\%, and 70.2\%.
+The results are shown in Table~\ref{tab:echr-type-position}.
+While locations may be inferred by the LLM from the input context, the DEA for names and dates is very low on the plain Llama-2 7B model.
+Comparing the results between Llama-2 7B-FT and Llama2-7B, locations tend to be more susceptible to memorization during fine-tuning than dates.
+In the ECHR dataset, locations are more easily related to contextual information (e.g., the context includes the country of the location), which aids in the memorization of this information.

-\tb{Position of Private Data.} Following the above setup, we explore how the position of private within a sentence — whether at the beginning, in the middle, or at the end — impacts the accuracy of DEA.
-The results are presented in Figure~\ref{fig:dea_type_position}.
-The proportions of samples in front, middle, and end are 25.1\%, 36.5\%, and 38.4\%, respectively.
-We observe that private data that appears in the earlier position of a sentence has a higher data extraction accuracy.
-In transformer-based LLMs, the attention mechanism tends to focus more heavily on the important part of a sentence~\cite{vaswani2017attention}.
-When private data appears at the beginning, we suspect that it is more likely to be captured and emphasized by the model's attention layers, making it more susceptible to extraction.
+\tb{Position of Private Data.} We also explore how the position of private within a sample — whether at the beginning, in the middle, or at the end — impacts the accuracy of DEA as shown in Table~\ref{tab:echr-type-position}.
+The proportions of samples in front, middle, and end are 17.7\%, 42.7\%, and 39.6\%, respectively.
+We observe that private data that appears at the end of a sample usually has a higher data extraction accuracy.
+In transformer-based LLMs, the attention mechanism tends to focus more heavily on the important part of a sample~\cite{vaswani2017attention}.
+When private data appears at the end, we suspect that it is more likely to be captured and emphasized by the model's attention layers, making it more susceptible to extraction.

 \tb{Data length.} To investigate how the length of private information affects the privacy risks, we conduct MIA (the Refer method) with ECHR and Enron on Llama-2.
 The results of the attack AUC and perplexity for different lengths of data samples are in \cref{tbl:len_type_MIA_echr}.
 For Enron, short emails have higher perplexity due to their informal nature and variability, which provides less context and makes them harder for the model to predict accurately.
 For ECHR, longer legal documents have higher perplexity due to their complexity and dense information, making them challenging for the model.
 Higher perplexity indicates the model struggles more, creating distinct patterns between training and non-training data, leading to increased MIA AUC and higher privacy risks for these samples.